harvard-dce/mh-opsworks/README.md

 A dummy self-signed SSL cert is deployed by default to the engage node and linked into the nginx proxy by the `mh-opsworks-recipes::configure-engage-nginx-proxy` recipe.
-The ssl certs are configured in your `secrets.json`:
+The ssl certs are configured in your cluster configuration:

 ```
 {
   "stack": {
+    "chef": {
-    "secrets": {
+      "custom_json": {
         "ssl": {
           "certificate": "a cert on a single line, all newlines replaced with \n",
           "key": "a key on a single line, all newlines replace with \n",
           "chain": "Ditto, only necessary if your cert uses a chain"
-      },
         }
       }
     }
+  }
+}
 ```

-If you'd like to disable SSL, just set `certificate` and `key` to empty strings.
+If you'd like to disable SSL, just set `certificate` and `key` to empty strings or don't include this stanza at all.

 ### Metrics, alarms, and notifications